Frequently Asked Questions

 Whole Health Counseling no longer accepts insurance other than one employee assistance program benefit called LYRA.
 Please mention LYRA in your inquiry, and we can confirm your eligibility for these benefits.
 You are responsible for ensuring you are covered before starting therapy.
 Any sessions that are denied by LYRA will fall onto you to cover payment to Whole Health Counseling.
 Commercial, private, and Medicaid/Medicare are no longer accepted.
-FSA/HSA cards may be used, and superbills are provided for you to submit if you have out of network coverage for mental health treatment.
-This can cover up to 60-80% of the cost of therapy after you meet the deductible if you have one.
-Inquire with your insurer to find out more information.
+FSA/HSA are accepted, and superbills are provided for you to submit to your insurance company.
+If you have out-of-network coverage for mental health treatment, this can cover up to 60-80% of the cost of therapy after you meet your deductible.
+Inquire with your insurer to find out more information by calling the number on the back of your card or checking your insurance company’s online portal.
+The process generally works that you will pay upfront for the cost of the session.
+After uploading a copy of the monthly superbill to your insurer’s online portal, they typically will mail you a check reimbursing you for their covered portion.

 Why do you not accept insurance?